Greenhead Farm, Yews Green, Clayton, BD14 6PX

-Surrounding the farmstead to three sides is a productive parcel of meadow in five separate enclosures extending in total to approximately 10.80 acres, being available for sale separately.
+To the rear of the farmhouse and barn are two separate fields extending in total to approximately 4.33 acres, being available for sale separately.

 The house is currently entered via a hall leading through to a small kitchen area beyond which stone steps lead down to a cellar with stone pillar and banks.
 Off the hall to the side is a generous dining room with open fire in a tiled surround, beam and boarded ceiling and built in cupboards.
 Separate W.C.
 Beyond the dining room is a good sized living room with open fire in tiled surround.
 An inner hall has stairs leading to the first floor via a half landing and an under stairs store.
 To the rear of the house is a utility room with tiled floor and gas fired 'Vokera' boiler.

 On the first floor the central landing gives way to three bedrooms, two of which have feature fireplaces.
 There is also a house bathroom with tiled walls, a panelled bath and shower over, pedestal basin and W.C.

 Outside the property has a pleasant walled garden to the front with a lawn bordered by well stocked flower beds.
 Opposite the front garden over the drive is a further walled garden area being a former orchard and vegetable plot.
 To the rear of the house is a further garden area to be fenced off from the field.